aryoungblood/portfolio-site/content/work/2020-gun-policy-research.md

 tools: JavaScript, D3
 ---

-Forest plot data visualizations for articles on the research behind how gun policies affect outcomes.
+Development of forest plot data visualizations for articles on the research behind how gun policies affect outcomes.
 Forest plots appear on dozens of pages; just one is linked here.